schubline/west_nile_virus_project/Action Items.md

  * The goal is of course to build a model and make predictions that the city of Chicago can use when it decides where to spray pesticides!
 Your team should have a clean Jupyter Notebook that shows your EDA process, your modeling and predictions.
    * Individual notebooks (SL; JT; JW)
    * Ensemble notebook (JT)
  * Conduct a cost-benefit analysis.
 This should include annual cost projections for various levels of pesticide coverage (cost) and the effect of these various levels of pesticide coverage (benefit).
 (Hint: How would we quantify the benefit of pesticide spraying?
 To get "maximum benefit," what does that look like and how much does that cost?
 What if we cover less and therefore get a lower level of benefit?)
-(WHO WANTS THIS?)
+   * Get cost of disease per patient (JT)
+   * Get municipal cost of spraying (SL)
  * Your final submission CSV should be in your GitHub repo.
 (JT)

 ### Presentation